 At Poplar Farm School we use a variety of ways to support staff, children and their parents to understand what bullying is and to understand the impact it has on others.

-The methods used are: whole school and class assemblies; PSHE lessons; Respect for Diversity Week; use of a class Worry Monster; E-Safety awareness; Anti-Bullying awareness training for all staff; Anti-Bullying policy readily available on the school website.
+The methods used are: whole school and class assemblies; PSHE lessons; Respect for Diversity Week; use of a class Worry Monster; worry post-box outside The Nest; E-Safety awareness; Anti-Bullying policy readily available on the school website.